We now require an open floor framing inspection at the time of the foundation inspection.

 Fire Protection Inspections

 Fire protection inspections are performed in all buildings where any material is used for fire protection purposes.
 The permit holder or his agent must notify the inspection department after all fire protection materials are in place.
 Fire protection materials must not be concealed until inspected and approved by the code enforcement official.
+Each layer in a multiple layer assembly must be inspected separately.

 Final inspections are conducted for each trade after completion of the work required by the codes.